garden-io/garden/docs/reference/module-types/hadolint.md

 ---
-title: Hadolint
+title: hadolint
 ---

-# `hadolint` reference
+# `hadolint` Module Type

 Runs `hadolint` on the specified Dockerfile.

-> Note: In most cases, you'll let the provider create this module type automatically, but you may in some cases want or need to manually specify a Dockerfile to lint.
+> Note: In most cases, you'll let the [provider](../providers/hadolint.md) create this module type automatically, but you may in some cases want or need to manually specify a Dockerfile to lint.

 To configure `hadolint`, you can use `.hadolint.yaml` config files.
 For each test, we first look for one in the module root.
 If none is found there, we check the project root, and if none is there we fall back to default configuration.
 Note that for reasons of portability, we do not fall back to global/user configuration files.

 See the [hadolint docs](https://github.com/hadolint/hadolint#configure) for details on how to configure it.

+## Reference

 Below is the schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).